rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 2. Connect to RStudio with username: omluser and password: MLlearnPTS#21_

 3. Load useful ORE libraries.
-The ORE library is a package that contains many useful R functions.
+The ORE libraries are a set of packages that contains many useful R functions.

 The standard dplyr R package provides grammar of data manipulation, which gives a consistent set of verbs that help you solve the most common data manipulation challenges

  OREdplyr is an overloaded package that provides much of the dplyr functionality extending the ORE transparency layer for in-database execution of dplyr function calls.
 OREdplyr allows users to avoid costly movement of data while scaling to larger data volumes because operations are not constrained by R client memory, the latency of data movement, or single-threaded execution, but leverage Oracle Database as a high performance compute engine.